21 FAQs about children following divorce or separation.

 - What rights do I have to see and contact a child living with my former spouse or partner?

 - Do I have the right to see a child living with my former spouse or partner on special occasions, such as birthdays and Christmas?

-- Do other members of my family have a right to contact with a child of mine living with my former spouse or partner?
+- Do other members of my family have the right to contact my child that lives with my former spouse or partner?

 - What can I do if my former spouse or partner will not let me see the children?